A Mortgage, Carrying Costs & Real Estate Professionals

 In addition, the successful realtor who closes on several properties each month has experience with all sort of problems that may arise at closing and is more likely to be able to save a troubled closing that the realtor whose closes on one or two properties a year.

 Finally, a successful experienced realtor has a network of competent trade and service people who can be hired at a reasonable price to do any necessary work to make the property more attractive to potential buyers or who can fix any problems that crop up when the buyer hires a home inspector to inspect the house for defects prior to closing.
 For example, an out of state executor hiring a realtor can expect the realtor to hire people to remove trash from the house, fix-it up, and fix any problems showing up during an inspection.
-A realtor who is not a full-time realtor won’t have a list of reliable and cost-effective people to do these jobs.
+A realtor who is not a full-time realtor may not have a list of reliable and cost-effective people to do these jobs.